 We can enable soft-wrapping of code by selecting Code and then Soft Wrap Long Lines.

-To accomodate learning styles and to keep us moving along, we’ll provide code in three different ways, and you can get that code into RStudio in corresponding ways:
+To accommodate different learning styles and to keep us moving along, we’ll provide code in three different ways, and you can get that code into RStudio in corresponding ways:

 Source of Code | Execution of Code |